Differentiable Principal-Value Inversion for Neural-Network Extraction of Generalized Parton Distributions: Introduction

 Traditional GPD extractions rely on functional parametrizations incorporating double-distribution models, Regge behaviors, positivity constraints, or assumptions about polynomiality and $Q^2$ evolution~\cite{Kumericki:2016ehc,Guidal:2013rya,Moutarde:2018kwr}.
+Current state-of-the-art global fits based on parameterized GPD ans\"atze are consistent with a wide range of experimental and lattice information~\cite{Guo:2025gpd}.
 While successful, these methods inevitably introduce model dependence, and their functional rigidity can obscure the true uncertainty associated with the inverse mapping.
 More recently, machine-learning (ML) approaches have been explored to reduce this bias, most notably in global CFF neural-network analyses of DVCS cross sections and asymmetries~\cite{Kumericki_2011,Cuic_2020,Moutarde:ANN2019,CaleroDiaz_2025}.
 A milestone in the field applying ML to problems of nucleon structure was the extraction of parton distribution functions (PDFs) --- probability distribution functions arising as the forward limit of GPDs and describing longitudinal momentum distribution of partons in a nucleon --- using artificial neural-networks (ANNs), the project of which is known as NNPDF~\cite{Ball:2009determination, Ball:2009determinationerratum, Ball:2013partondist, Ball:2015partondist2, Nocera:2014:unbaisedglobal, DelDebbio:2021get}.
-An important step toward ANN modeling of GPDs themselves was taken in Ref.~\cite{Dutrieux:2022ANN}; therein, the authors constructed effectively nonparametric GPD model constrained by polynomiality~\cite{Ji:1998offforward, RADYUSHKIN199981, Polyakov:1999skewed, Pobylitsa:2003solution}, a requirement imposed by Lorentz invariance, and positivity~\cite{Radyushkin:1998doubledist, Pire:1999positivity, Diehl:2001overlap, Diehl:2001overlaperratum, Pobylitsa:2002inequalities, Pobylitsa:2002disentangling, Pobylitsa:2002positivitybounds, Pobylitsa:2003solution, Pobylitsa:2003integral, Pobylitsa:2004vcspositivity}, reflecting a properly-normed state in the Hilbert space of states, using pseudo-data generated from phenomenological models.
+An important step toward ANN modeling of GPDs themselves was taken in Ref.~\cite{Dutrieux:2022ANN}; therein, the authors constructed an effectively nonparametric GPD model constrained by polynomiality~\cite{Ji:1998offforward, RADYUSHKIN199981, Polyakov:1999skewed, Pobylitsa:2003solution}, a requirement imposed by Lorentz invariance, and positivity~\cite{Radyushkin:1998doubledist, Pire:1999positivity, Diehl:2001overlap, Diehl:2001overlaperratum, Pobylitsa:2002inequalities, Pobylitsa:2002disentangling, Pobylitsa:2002positivitybounds, Pobylitsa:2003solution, Pobylitsa:2003integral, Pobylitsa:2004vcspositivity}, reflecting a properly normalized state in the Hilbert space, using pseudo-data generated from phenomenological models.
 However, in all of these strategies, the GPD-to-CFF integral transform enters only as an external ingredient (through model calculations or post-processing), rather than as an intrinsic component of the learning architecture.
 Additionally, none of the previously-cited references perform a direct nonparametric inversion of the PV kernel on experimental CFF ensembles, as we propose here.